Chapter 1 : Prologue

 "She has the same colour eyes as me," thought Thalia, excitedly.
 "That must be a sign!"

-The pretty girl pleaded with the horse faced girl next to her, who was ignoring her.
-Thalia hoped perhaps they could find solace in each other, since both of them seemed to be ignored by their families.
+The pretty girl pleaded with the horse faced girl next to her, who was ignoring her and had turned her back on the other girl.
+Thalia hoped perhaps they could find solace in each other, since both of them were being ignored by their families.
+She could see a man and a woman looking sadly at the pair of them, and Thalia longed to know this family's story.
+She thought that it looked a lot more complex than she could ever imagine.

 Though both Sirius and Thalia didn't have their families calming them before entering their first year of Hogwarts, neither were nervous.
 Both were excited and full of anticipation of finally escaping their families and the eternal storm of their homes.